 Each seminar focuses on a different aspect of personal well-being or an important campus topic and is free of charge.
 Other important information about wellness seminars:

-- When possible these webinars will be broadcast live via a webinar to UO Portland and the Oregon Institute of Marine Biology in Charleston.
+- When possible UO webinars will be broadcast live via a webinar to UO Portland and the Oregon Institute of Marine Biology in Charleston.

 - Following each seminar, a recording of the presentation or PowerPoint presentation slides will be posted to the HR website.

 Previous wellness seminars are available for viewing on the Wellness Presentations Library.Declare Your Wellness